Nexmo/nexmo-developer/_documentation/messages/code-snippets/before-you-begin.md

 ### Specific replaceable/variables

-Some Code Snippets have more specialised variables, such as Facebook Page IDs, that will need to be replaced by actual values.
-Where required, these are specified on a per-Code Snippet basis.
+Some code snippets have more specialised variables, such as Facebook Page IDs, that will need to be replaced by actual values.
+Where required, these are specified on a per-code snippet basis.

 ## Webhooks